-We know that if our earthly dwelling, a tent, should be destroyed, we have a building from God, a dwelling not made with hands, eternal in heaven and we would rather leave the body and go home to the Lord.
+We know that if our earthly dwelling, a tent, should be destroyed, we have a building from God, a dwelling not made with hands, eternal in heaven.

 We are always courageous, although we know that while we are at home in the body we are away from the Lord, for we walk by faith, not by sight.